leopardshadow/VLSI-Testing/hw2/report.md

 But new problems pop out !
 X AND inverted-X should be still X since the two Xs might come from different places with different actual values.
 Hence, some modification need to be done to solve this.

-The only problem comes from invert.
+The only problem comes from the invert.
 So I revise the original invert function, which shown as follows.

 |  a   | representation of a |  a'  | representation of a' |
 | :--: | :-----------------: | :--: | :------------------: |